not-jan/apex-tux/README.md

 In our case we need to set a right value for the sensor(`acpitz temp1`, critical temperatured one, i.e., cpu) and the network interface(`wlp3s0`, wifi) in the `[sysinfo]` section.

 You can set your default media player on the `[mpris2]` section.
+The equalizer source uses PipeWire and is configured in the `[equalizer]` section.

 ## Usage